Uniforms of the United States Space Force

 First Chief of Space Operations General John W. Raymond wearing the Space Force's interim service dress uniform with distinctive space force emblems on the service cap and standing next to a new second lieutenant wearing the parade dress uniform with a platinum sash worn by Air Force Academy graduates that are commissioning into the Space Force.

 The uniforms of the United States Space Force are the standardized military uniforms worn by U.S. Space Force personnel, known as guardians.

 History

 Following its institution as an independent service on 20 December 2019, the United States Space Force initially utilised Air Force uniforms adorned with specific Space Force insignia.
-However, two of its first unique uniforms are currently going through a testing period, with the service uniform planned to be released in 2025.
+However, two of its first unique uniforms went through a testing period, with the service uniform planned to be released in 2025.

+The new uniforms were introduced on January 13, 2026.